AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-metadata.md

 ## Metadata and Last Modification {#last-modification}

-The last modified date of an asset reflects the last time the original file for an asset was modified.
-Therefore the modification date and user will only change in the following conditions:
+The last modified date of an asset reflects the last time the original file for an asset is modified.
+As a result, the modification date and user only change when:

 * A new version of the asset is uploaded
-* The asset is reprocessed
+* An asset is reprocessed

-The last modification date and user will not change:
+The last modification date and user does not change:

 * When an asset is moved or renamed
 * When an asset is checkedout, checkedin or version